eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     for msg in reader.take_iter(timeout=duration(minutes=5)):
         print(msg.text)

-Now with this script running in a secondary terminal you should see the message pop up when you run the first script again.
+Now with this script running in a second terminal, you should see the message pop up when you rerun the first script.

 .. _Eclipse Cyclone DDS: https://github.com/eclipse-cyclonedds/cyclonedds/
 .. _a virtual environment: https://docs.python.org/3/tutorial/venv.html